tuyanshuai/microscope/README.rst

     flask test

-Migrations (If need modify database strucutre, do this)
+Migrations (If modified database  model/strucutre, do this)
 ----------
+Delete Migration template files
+    rm -rf migration

 Init the database:

     flask db init

 Whenever a database migration needs to be made.
 Run the following commands ::